Project Brussel

 In PlasticSCM

-The earliest history can be found in project-brussel@rtk0c@cloud
+The earliest history can be found in project-brussel@rtk0c@cloud—if you can find it.

 It was initially developed in a PlasticSCM repo, for the sake of playing with a different VCS.
 At the time, PlasticSCM advertises itself as both distributed- and centralized-VCS, up to each user's choice.
 It indeed worked more or less like so, but I was alone, so this made zero difference.
 Eventually I saw problems with it: being bought by Unity, hard-to-use client, and vendor lock-in.
 Their Git export was broken every time I tried it, ranging from 2023 to early 2024.
 At some point I gave up and just copied the latest version into a Git repo here.